 Published by: Bloomberg Professional Services

-Exploring different kinds of data can help organizations find their competitive edge and use it to make smarter business decisions.
+Exploring different data can help organizations find their competitive edge and use it to make smarter business decisions.
 But as consumer expectations and competitor strategies are changing faster than ever, there’s a growing knowledge gap between early adopters of alternative data and their late-coming peers.
 Unless they close that gap, slower moving enterprises will eventually see their existing data strategies grow obsolete.

 At the recent Bloomberg Enterprise Tech & Data Summit, stakeholders from several “early adopter” organizations shared their learnings with moderator Carl Reed, Global Head of Bloomberg’s Data License Product, and an audience of 150 data and technology professionals.